-British tourist Karl Williams was blissfully unaware of all of this when he traveled to Dubai in 2012.
-He was more concerned with enjoying the sun, sea, and sand—that is, until six pistol-packing policemen dragged him and his friends Grant Cameron and Suneet Jeerh out of their hire car.
-The police then proceeded to brutally beat Karl while repeatedly calling him a "black shit," he has said.
+British tourist Karl Williams was blissfully unaware of all of this when he travelled to Dubai in 2012.
+He was more concerned with enjoying the sun, sea and sand – that is, until six pistol-packing policemen dragged him and his friends Grant Cameron, and Suneet Jeerh out of their hire car.
+The police then proceeded to brutally beat Karl while repeatedly calling him a "black shit", he has said.

 VICE: Hi Karl, thanks for talking to us.
 Let's rewind: what were the circumstances surrounding your arrest?